ferdouszislam/php-clean-code/README.md

 ## 5. Function

-- name should be in camelCase.
+- Name should be in camelCase.
-- opening and closing braces must be on their own line
+- Opening and closing braces must be on their own line
-- arguments with default values go last.
+- Arguments with default values go last.
-- when splitting arguments in multiple lines, put the first argument on a new line and keep closing paranthesis and the starting brace on the separate, same line.
+- When splitting arguments in multiple lines, put the first argument on a new line and keep closing paranthesis and the starting brace on the separate, same line.
 - When specifying return types, put one space after and no space before the colon.
 - Return type should be on the same line as function arguments.
 If arguments are on multi-line put the return type on the same line as ending parenthesis and starting brace of the function.
 - For nullable type declaration add `?` before type keyword without any space